pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-Add a new empty script to the `Alien` with a “when green flag clicked” hat-block.
+Add a new empty script to the `Alien` sprite with a “when green flag clicked” hat-block.

 {{< learner-task-help >}}